apwan/OSProject/proj4/README.md

 Each server will periodically create snapshots of database log (and let paxos forget old decisions), to help reduce memory comsumption and improve performance (of scanning the log).
 The threshold to trigger snapshot update can be modified in the configuration.
 Note that in order to pass the original memory consumption test, the threshold muss be less than 50 (since there's only about 50 operations in the test).

-This library has been fully tested using the original kvpaxos client/server test, before migrating to the new RPC platform.
+Note: This library has been fully tested using the original kvpaxos client/server test, before migrating to the tcp-based RPC platform.
+Use `make test_kvPaxos` to run the test (using Unix socket); the test has been modified since `PutHash` operation is not included in this project.

 ## RPC Interface

 To comply with the multi-machine scenario, we changed the communication between different paxos instances to TCP-based (from Unix-socket based).
-This does not affect the normal working of paxos, since the RPC and the network transportation is fully layered; however, now we cannot control the partition in test cases.
+This does not affect the normal working of paxos, since the RPC and the network transportation is fully layered; however, now we cannot control the partition in our new test cases.

 ## HTTP Interface